Zicman Feider: Early life and education

-Higher education

 In 1922, after receiving his baccalaureate, he enrolled in the University of Pavia, Italy, as a foreign student.
-From 1923 to 1925, Feider attended Histology and Pathology classes of the famous professor Camillo Golgi, the scientist-physician who discovered the Golgi apparatus, the Golgi tendon organ and the Golgi tendon reflex.
-Unfortunately, the student Feider was feeding himself poorly, and in 1925, after three years of starvation, he contracted pulmonary tuberculosis, which was still ravaging lives at the time.
+From 1923 to 1925, Feider attended Histology and Pathology classes of professor Camillo Golgi, the scientist-physician who discovered the Golgi apparatus, the Golgi tendon organ and the Golgi tendon reflex.
+However in 1925, after three years of starvation, he contracted pulmonary tuberculosis.

-Forced to leave his studies in Italy, he returned to Romania, and was admitted to the Tuberculosis Sanatorium of Bârnova, close to Iași, where he strictly followed the rudimentary anti-tuberculous of treatment of that time.
-Weakened, but still willing to study Medicine he enrolled in the Faculty of Medicine of Iași University, and in 1928, he was immediately accepted due to his fine work in Pavia.

-Most unfortunately, the rise of anti-Semitic feelings throughout most of the students and some faculty members, and the lack of Jewish cadavers for Anatomy study (Jewish students were not allowed to dissect Christian cadavers), forced Zicman to quit studying medicine at Iași.
-Nevertheless, his desire to continue studying was paramount, so he enrolled at the Faculty of Natural Sciences, at the University of Chernivtsi (founded in 1875 as the Franz-Josephs-Universität Czernowitz), when Chernivtsi (Cernăuți in Romanian) was the capital of the Duchy of Bukovina, nicknamed "Little Vienna", part of the Austrian Empire.
-Zicman Feider studied only one year there, and then moved back to Iași, province of Moldova.
+Forced to leave his studies in Italy, he returned to Romania, and was admitted to the Tuberculosis Sanatorium of Bârnova, close to Iași.
+He enrolled in the Faculty of Medicine of Iași University, and in 1928, he was accepted due to his work in Pavia.
+The rise of anti-Semitic feelings throughout most of the students and some faculty members, and the lack of Jewish cadavers for anatomy study, forced Zicman to quit studying medicine at Iași.
+He enrolled at the Faculty of Natural Sciences, at the University of Chernivtsi.
+Feider studied only one year there, and then moved back to Iași, province of Moldova.